-As a teacher at a Christian preschool Easter is a major celebration, and honestly it’s just my favorite holiday.
-I know not all of you celebrate Easter at school or home, but hopefully, these ideas could be used for other small gift giving occasions like birthday parties.
+As a teacher at a Christian preschool, Easter is a major celebration, and honestly, it’s just my favorite holiday.
+I know not all of you celebrate Easter at school or home, but hopefully, these ideas could be used for other small gift-giving occasions like birthday parties.
 All of these toys fit into some educational category from literacy, to sensory play, to STEM.
-You can feel good about giving these to kids you care about.
+You can feel good about giving these educational Easter basket fillers to kids you care about.

 This list contains affiliate links.